FCC licensing for GMRS and LMR radios

 Do I have to get a license before I can buy a LMR radio?

-Again, no. We do not require proof of licensing before we will ship a radio.
+No, we do not require proof of licensing before we will ship a radio.
 We are not affiliated with the FCC but we do still advise you to acquire a license before operating your equipment.

 Is there a charge for a GMRS license?